- Introduction

 The two most common types of mortgage interest rates are variable and fixed.

-Fixed interest rate mortgages have a stable interest rate that does not change throughout the duration of the mortgage.
+Fixed-interest rate mortgages have a stable interest rate that does not change throughout the mortgage.
 This is the most common interest rate.

 Most borrowers in Sudbury are aware of traditional lenders like banks and credit unions when looking to get a mortgage or use home equity, but they are not the only places to get loans in Sudbury.
 These lenders may put borrowers through rigorous stress tests to qualify for a mortgage, and those they deem to have poor credit are denied a mortgage loan.

 Private lenders are an alternative to traditional lenders, offering fewer restrictions and faster loan approval.
-Private lenders in Sudbury are commonly used by borrowers who are self-employed, have poor credit or those who are trying to buy unusual or undeveloped land.
-If a bank rejects your loan application, private lenders can work with you.
+In Sudbury, private lenders are commonly used by self-employed borrowers with poor credit or trying to buy unusual or undeveloped land.
+Private lenders can work with you if a bank rejects your loan application.

 Different Types of Mortgage Lenders in Sudbury